deepstreamIO/ds-demo-spaceshooter/README.md

-# Building a multiplayer space shooter with deepstream.io and pixi.js
+# Building a multiplayer space shooter: Part I

 > Space - the final frontier.
 And a surprisingly good place to blow stuff up.
 In this tutorial we'll walk through the steps of building a multiplayer space shooter - but one with a twist: Rather than everyone playing away on their own computer, we'll bring the spirit of good old living-room co-op to the modern age.